 - Add the tomato sauce mix to pot.
 Then, peel and chop the potato into small cubes and add to the pot.
 Add water to the pot until there is about an inch over the top of the beans and potato.

 - Cook on med-high for 25 min then set to simmer.
 Can be served after the initial cook but is best when simmered for at least an hour.

-- Cook rice on the side as you normally would in a pot or rice cooker, but add a tablespoon of vegetable oil to make sure rice is not sticky (optional)
+- Cook rice on the side as you normally would in a pot or rice cooker, but add a teaspoon of vegetable oil to make sure rice is not sticky (optional)